neoxic/lua-mongo/README.md

 ## Building and installation with CMake

-To build in the source directory, run:
+To build in the source directory, type:

 	cmake .
 	make
-	make test
 	make install

 To build against a specific Lua version, set the `USE_LUA_VERSION` variable: